 Another potential mechanism for generating particle emission is transpiration from plants.
-Several biogenic related elements (e.g. K, P, S, Zn) in plants are present in the fluids circulating in the plants and can be released from the plant during transpiration (Nemeruyk, 1970).
-However, the latent heat flux is at maximum at 12:00 LT and was much lower at 15:00 LT (Ahlm et al., 2009) when the emission flux is at maximum.
-Therefore it is not likely that the observed emission is related to transpiration.
-Neither solar radiation seems to directly generate the emission, since also the photosynthetic radiation is at maximum at noon, or even an hour before as a result of increasing cloudiness in the afternoon.
+Several biogenic related elements (e.g. K, P, S, Zn) in plants are present in the fluids circulating in plants and can be released from the plant during transpiration (Nemeruyk, 1970).
+The latent heat flux is at maximum at 12:00 LT and is much lower at 15:00 LT (Fig. 16a) when the net emission flux is at maximum, indicating that the net emission flux is not well correlated with the latent heat flux.
+However, the latent heat flux includes both evaporation and transpiration.
+Therefore, the possibility that transpiration contributes to the emission cannot be ruled out.

-Interestingly, Gabey et al. (2010) observed that the aerosol number concentration of particles in the size range $0.8 < D_p < 20\,\mu m$ below the canopy at a rain forest site in Borneo, Malaysia, on average peaked at 15:00 LT.
+Gabey et al. (2009) observed that the aerosol number concentration of particles in the size range $0.8 < D_p < 20 \,\mu m$ below the canopy at a rain forest site in Borneo, Malaysia, on average peaked at 15:00 LT.
 The concentration above the canopy, however, did not show the same behavior.
 The peak in concentration below the canopy in that study was thought to be a result of fungal spore release triggered by raised relative humidity during the afternoon.
-It cannot be excluded that a similar source mechanism contributes also to the observed emission of 0.5-2.5 μ m particles in this study in the Amazon rain forest.
-The relative humidity was during the wet season observed to be at minimum around noon followed by increasing relative humidity in the afternoon (Ahlm et al., 2010) when the emission flux is at maximum.
-However, since emission fluxes of 0.5-2.5 μm particles are observed also before noon (Fig. 10b), when the relative humidity decreases (Ahlm et al., 2010), increasing relative humidity is at least not the only source mechanism present in this study.
+It cannot be excluded that a similar source mechanism contributes also to the observed net emission of 0.5-2.5 μm particles in this study in the Amazon rain forest.
+The relative humidity during the wet season was observed to be at minimum around noon followed by increasing relative humidity in the afternoon (Fig. 16b) when the net emission flux is at maximum.
+However, since net upward fluxes of $0.5-2.5 \,\mu m$ particles are observed also before noon (Fig. 13b), when the relative humidity decreases (Ahlm et al., 2010), increasing relative humidity is at least not the only source mechanism present in this study.

-Thus, the observed emission fluxes of particles in the diameter range 0.5-2.5 μm indicate a source of biogenic particles in the rain forest, but more specific source mechanisms cannot be defined from this study.
-However, the fact that the emission flux is correlated with horizontal wind speed makes it possible to describe the emission in models.
+Thus, the observed fluxes of particles in the diameter range $0.5-2.5 \,\mu\text{m}$ indicate a source of biogenic particles in the rain forest, but a more specific source mechanism cannot be defined from this study.
+However, the fact that the net emission flux is correlated with horizontal wind speed makes it possible to describe the emission in models.
 Even though number concentrations in this diameter range are low, typically 1 particle cm-3, these particles could potentially play an important role as giant nuclei in warm clouds.
-Primary biogenic aerosol emission has also been observed to be an important source of ice nuclei in the Amazon basin (Prenni et al., 2009).
+Primary biogenic aerosol emission has also been observed to be an important source of ice nuclei in the Amazon Basin (Prenni et al., 2009).